 |Investigation of Ferric Iron Intake by Escherichia coli using Particle Collision Electrochemistry||S, A||Electro-analytical chemistry, fabrication, and testing of ultra-microelectrodes, and bacterial cell growth|

 |Metallo(bio)chemistry and Human Health||S, A||Bio-inorganic chemistry, syntheses of organic ligands and coordination complexes, GC-MS, HPLC, UV/Vis, fluorescence spectroscopy, circular dichroism spectroscopy, cyclic voltammetry, PCR, gel electrophoresis, EPR, and NMR|

-This program is ten and one-half weeks long and will run from May 28 until August 9, 2019.
+Program Duration and Support: This program is ten and one-half weeks long and will run from May 26 until August 7, 2020.
 During this time, participants will receive a stipend of $5000.
-In addition, the program will pay dormitory fees, health service fee, and limited travel assistance will be available.
-This program will also support five students to attend National or Regional ACS Conferences to present their REU projects.
+In addition, the program will pay for lodging (single bedroom apartments) at VCU's Cary and Belvidere Residential College, parking for one vehicle, health service fees, VCU ID fees, and travel to and from REU site and limited conference participation costs.

 Please email all application materials and recommendation letters to